6-Data Visualization with ggplot2

 Output:

-A stacked bar chart shows two dimensions (variables) of data.
-Each bar will represent one variable, and each bar will be chopped into sections which represent a second variable.
+Another type of bar chart is the stacked bar chart.
+A stacked bar chart shows two dimensions (i.e., categorical variables) of data.
+Each bar will represent one category type, and each bar will be chopped into sections which represent a second category type.

 To add a second dimension,